-Preppis is a preprocessor based on the same ideas as the well-known
+Preppis is a preprocessor based on the same ideas as the well-known preprocessor in C/C++.
+The habitual C/C++ programmer should be aware of that some things work differently with Preppis than in C/C++.

 Preppis is part of the AbaPerls file-loading process, and you execute Preppis indirectly through ABASQL, DBBUILD and the update scripts generated by DBUPDGEN.
 There is no command to execute Preppis independently.